Swanigan History, Family Crest & Coats of Arms

-Where did the Scottish Swanigan family come from?
-What is the Scottish Swanigan family crest and coat of arms?
-When did the Swanigan family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Swanigan family history?The roots of the Swanigan family name are in ancient Scotland with the Viking settlers.
+The roots of the Swanigan family name are in ancient Scotland with the Viking settlers.
 Swanigan was derived from the Old English personal name Swein, which was originally derived from the Old Norse name Sveinn.
 This was one of the most common Scandinavian names in medieval Britain.
 Another source claims the name was an occupational name for someone "who acted as a servant or attendant; one who tended swine; descendant of Swain (young man, or boy servant)."

 Sound and intuition were the main things that scribes in the Middle Ages relied on when spelling and translating names.
 Since those factors varied, so did the spelling of the names.
 Spelling variations of the name Swanigan include Swan, Swann, Swanner, Swani, Swayne, Swein, Sweing, Sweyn and many more.

-Another 73 words (5 lines of text) are included under the topic Early Swanigan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Swanigan Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Swanigan family moved to Ireland, but this topic is not covered in this excerpt.
-Another 127 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 In North America, the monarchy was thousands of miles away and Scots were free to settle on their own land and practice their own beliefs.
 The American War of Independence provided an opportunity for these settlers to pay back the English monarchy and forge a new nation.
 Recently, this heritage has survived through North American highland games and Clan societies.
 Early North American immigration and passenger lists have revealed a number of people bearing the name Swanigan or a variant listed above: Edgar Swan, who landed in Virginia in 1635; Frances Swan, who landed in Barbados in 1670; John Swan, who landed in New Jersey in 1685; another John Swan, who landed in Virginia in 1635.